metrue/fx/README.md

 fx up ./example/functions/func.js
 ```

-the function defined in *exmaple/functions/func.js* is quite simple, it calculates the sum of two numbers then return:
+the function defined in *exmaple/functions/func.js* is quite simple, it calculates the sum of two numbers then returns:
 ```
 module.exports = (input) => {
     return parseInt(input.a, 10) + parseInt(input.b, 10)